dgeorge1010/Sleep-Disorders-Prediction/README.md

 ### Problem Statement

 This project aims to create a model for predicting sleep disorders.
-This involves choosing the most suitable Machine Learning algorithm that ensures accurate and dependable results.
+This includes choosing the most suitable Machine Learning algorithm that ensures accurate and dependable results.

 ### Data Sources